sbseltzer/jasperfy/README.md

 # Usage

+## File Locations

+Each directory contains, at the very least, a README.md file to explain its purpose and how/when to use it.

+I use orx's bootstrap registration to set a custom default path for config files.
+I prefer keeping versioned game content outside of the bin folder, which means keeping config files outside the bin folder.
+This is why `Game.ini` is in the base directory of this project.
+You can, of course, move it to the bin directory and it will still work.

 ## Notes on .gitignore and .hgignore

 I've set this project up to ignore premake-generated files in the `build` folder, non-config files in the `bin` folder, everything but the readme in the `lib` folder, and the `include/orx` folder.